-Aggregation Metrics

-Two aggregation metrics were employed to evaluate the ability to capture regional time series capturing individual differences at different levels of processing.
+2.2.2.1 | Aggregation Metrics.
+Two aggregation metrics were employed to evaluate the ability to capture regional time series, capturing individual differences at different levels of processing.
 The aggregation into regional time series was either performed on the denoised or the voxel time series.
-To generate regional time series, all voxel-wise time series from a region were aggregated into one regional time series by computing the Mean (Stanley et al., 2013) or the EV (Friston et al., 2006).
-To generate the EV the voxel-wise time series were decomposed using single-value decomposition and the resulting first eigenvector is sign adjusted and scaled by the square root of the variance it explains.
+To generate regional time series, all voxel-wise time series from a region were aggregated into one regional time series by computing the Mean (Stanley et al. 2013) or the EV (Friston et al. 2006).
+To generate the EV, the voxel-wise time series were decomposed using single-value decomposition, and the resulting first eigenvector is sign-adjusted and scaled by the square root of the variance it explains.
+The variance explained by the first EV was computed by dividing the square of the first singular value by the sum of all the squared singular values.